Dogs with Underbites: Causes, Care, and Breeds to Watch For

 Discover the causes, care, and breeds prone to underbites in dogs.
 Learn how to manage this dental condition and ensure your dog's health and comfort.

 If you own a dog, you might have come across dogs with underbites, a condition where the lower jaw extends beyond the upper jaw, potentially leading to dental and health issues.
-In this guide, we’ll dive into the causes, care strategies, and breeds most likely to develop underbites, giving you the knowledge to better understand and manage this condition for your dog’s overall health.
+In this guide, we’ll dive into the causes, care strategies, and breeds most likely to develop underbites, giving you the knowledge to understand better and manage this condition for your dog’s overall health.

 What is an Underbite in Dogs?